Metadrop/drupal-boilerplate/readme.md

 Behavior Driven Development is supported on a natural language thanks to [Behat](https://docs.behat.org/en/latest/).
 The boilerplate is delivered with Behat preconfigured, so you just need to start writing your tests.
 Some example tests are also provided.
-Aditionally to behat, some libraries are included improving the drupal support, adding several behat testing steps for the common scenarios such as logging as a user with a particular role, creating testing content, finding expressions withing content regions, etc.
+Aditionally to behat, some libraries are included improving the drupal support, adding several behat testing steps for the most common use cases such as logging as a user with a particular role, creating testing content, finding expressions withing content regions, etc.

 Here are the bundled libraries: